Learning Agile Swimming: An End-to-End Approach without CPGs: Methodology

-As one of the most common tasks for robotic fish, the position control task \cite{li2019bottom,yan2020efficient} requires an accurate approach to a given target point.
-We formulate the position control task of robotic fish as the standard Markov Decision Process (MDP), which \XP{is} described by a tuple $(S, A, r, D, P_{sas'})$ with state space $S$, action space $A$, reward function $r$, initial state distribution $D$, and state transition probabilities $P_{sas'}$.
+As one of the most common tasks for robotic fish, the position control task \cite{li2019bottom,yan2020efficient} requires an accurate approach to a given target.
+We formulate the this task as the standard Markov Decision Process (MDP), which is described by a tuple $(S, A, r, D, P_{sas'})$ with state space $S$, action space $A$, reward function $r$, initial state distribution $D$, and state transition probabilities $P_{sas'}$.
 At the start of each episode, the environment provides an initial state $s_{0}$ according to the distribution $D$.
-The agent selects an action $a_{0}$ using \XP{the} policy function $\pi$ based on the current state $s_{0}$.
+The agent selects an action $a_{0}$ using the policy function $\pi$ based on the current state $s_{0}$.
 Subsequently, the environment provides a reward $r_{0}$ and transitions to the next state $s_{1}$ following the transition probability $P_{sas'}(s_{t+1}|s_{t}, a_{t})$.
 This cycle repeats until the episode concludes.

-Now, the goal of learning an efficient and agile swimming policy for the robotic fish becomes to find an optimal policy \(\pi^{*}\) that maximizes the expected return (cumulative reward) of an episode \XP{as:}
+Thus, the goal of the robotic fish is to find an optimal policy \(\pi^{*}\) that maximizes the expected return of an episode as $\pi^{*} = \arg\max_{\pi} E_{\pi}[\sum_{t=0}^{T} \gamma^{t}r_t]$, where the $\gamma \in [0, 1)$ is the discount factor and $T$ is the horizon of each episode.